 "When I came to Germany from Syria in 2015, I was able to start an internship in a hairdressing shop right away; a year later I got an apprenticeship place.
 I had already financed my law studies in Damascus by cutting hair.
 I passed my final apprenticeship exam a year ago, and my next goal is to become a master craftswoman.
 The biggest obstacle is the language.
 Fortunately, I made sure I learned German as well as possible right from the start.
 I'm sure it also helps that being a hairdresser means you talk to people a lot."

-Mohamad Hamzaalemam (25) from Iran is a qualified bakery-shop assistant in Eberswalde.
-Naser Yusofzai (27) is doing an apprenticeship in the same shop.
+Mohamad Hamzaalemam (25) from Syria is a qualified bakery-shop assistant in Eberswalde.
+Naser Yusofzai (27) from Afghanistan is doing an apprenticeship in the same shop.